Souvenir Blessed Ravine Water.

 Auriesville, New York

 This hilltop shrine is dedicated to three of America's canonized martyrs, who "shed their blood for Christ" on or around this spot in the 1640s -- all while trying to spread the doctrine of the Mother Church to occasionally unappreciative Native Americans.
-Father Isaac Jogues "died from the blow of a tomahawk," while Renè Goupil and John LaLande suffered such indignities as having their fingernails ripped out with teeth before they were dispatched.
+Father Isaac Jogues "died from the blow of a tomahawk," while Ren Goupil and John LaLande suffered such indignities as having their fingernails ripped out with teeth before they were dispatched.

 Fascinating details of the "barbaric torture" are provided in the Martyr's Museum on the shrine grounds.
 Lots of statuary graces the attractively landscaped property.

 A giant, round church contains shrines to such notables as St. Aloysius Gonzaga ("died during the plague in Italy, 1591") and St. Joseph ("patron of a happy death").
 The altar in the center of the church is built to resemble a 17th century frontier stockade, only this one has a giant Crucifix ascending out of it -- an addition that probably would have helped the Jesuits scare off the Indians had they thought of it.
-The altar is surrounded by over 1500 novena candles that can be lit at the touch of a button.

 Shrine of the North American Martyrs